 1. More Money in Your Pocket (or Bank Account)

-To get a sense of how much you could save if you quit smoking today, let’s use the average price for a pack of cigarettes across the U.S.: $6.30 (as of June 28, 2019), according to the Campaign for Tobacco-Free Kids.
+To get a sense of how much you could save if you quit smoking today, let’s use the average price for a pack of cigarettes across the U.S.: $7.22 as of March 15, 2021, according to the Campaign for Tobacco-Free Kids.

-If you smoke one pack a day, on the first day you quit, you will have an extra $6.30 in your pocket.
+If you smoke one pack a day, on the first day you quit, you’ll have an extra $7.22 in your pocket.
 Put that extra money in a savings account, open a brokerage account and start investing it, or use it to pay down debt.

 Quitting smoking today doesn’t just allow you to save the money you would otherwise spend on cigarettes.
 You’ll also save the money you would have spent on smoking-related accessories, such as lighters, breath mints, and ashtrays.